Fitzrovia: 21st century

-The site of the Middlesex Hospital, a large part of Fitzrovia, had been acquired by the property developer Candy and Candy which demolished the hospital to make way for a housing and retail development called Fitzroy Place.
-The Candy brothers' scheme, which was unpopular with local people, failed during the 2008 credit crunch.
+The Middlesex Hospital, which closed in 2005, covered an extensive part of the area, and its redevelopment as Fitzroy Place was completed in 2016.
+The site had initially been acquired by the property developer Candy and Candy, which demolished the existing buildings to make way for a housing and retail development.
+The Candy brothers' scheme, which was unpopular with local people, failed during the 2008 financial crisis.

-Stanhope took over the project and proposed a short-term project which would allow residents to create temporary allotments on the site until a new development was started.
-However, the Icelandic bank Kaupthing, which had a controlling interest in the site, announced in March 2010 its intention to sell the site on the open market and cancelled the allotments project.
+Stanhope plc took over the project and proposed a short-term project that would allow residents to create temporary allotments on the site until a new development was started.
+But in 2010, the Icelandic bank Kaupthing, which had a controlling interest in the site, announced its intention to sell the site on the open market and cancelled the allotments project.
 In July 2010, the site passed into the ownership of Aviva Investments and Exemplar Properties.
-A planning application for the new Middlesex Hospital project was submitted in August 2011 and it is understood that Exemplar would commence the redevelopment works in January 2012.
+A planning application for the new Middlesex Hospital project was submitted in August 2011 and it was understood that Exemplar would commence the redevelopment works in January 2012.
 The new Middlesex Hospital development was completed in 2014.

 Separately, Derwent London plc acquired 800000 sqft of property in the area to add to its existing Fitzrovia portfolio after a merger with London Merchant Securities.
 The company then held about 1000000 sqft of property over more than 30 sites in Fitzrovia.
 In November 2009 the company announced plans to transform part of Fitzrovia into a new retail destination with cafes and restaurants.

 Derwent London created the Fitzrovia Partnership, a then-business partnership with Arup, Make Architects and City of London Corporation, with the support of the London Borough of Camden.
 In July 2010 Derwent London showcased plans for the redevelopment of the Saatchi & Saatchi building in Charlotte Street.
-Plans produced by Make Architects proposed increasing the density of the site by 50 percent and adding shops, cafes and a small open space.
+Plans produced by Make Architects proposed increasing the density of the site by 50 per cent and adding shops, cafes and a small open space.

 Today, over 128,000 people work within 0.5 miles of Fitzrovia, according to the Fitzrovia Partnership's 2014 Economic Report.